armbian/documentation/docs/irc.md

 It is common habit to simply stated your question or issue and then wait patiently for an answer.
 Depending how complex this may take up to a few hours because most Armbian contributions can only cover a specific board family for example.
 - *Is the chat history public as well?*
 Yes.
 The channel is redundantly logged.
 All logs are open to the public and can be read here: http://irc.armbian.com
+- *Why do some people have odd hostnames like '@armbian/staff/lanefu' or '@unaffiliated/username'?*
+These *hostnames* are so called project affiliation cloaks.
+These are meant to show a users affiliation to a specific project and their role there.
+You can find more information about that here: (link to freenode info about cloaks)

 - channels and their purpose